ThreeDotsLabs/watermill/README.md

 Initial tools for benchmarking Pub/Subs can be found in [watermill-benchmark](https://github.com/ThreeDotsLabs/watermill-benchmark).

+All benchmarks are being done on a single 16 CPU VM instance, running one binary and dependencies in Docker Compose.

+These numbers are meant to serve as a rough estimate of how fast messages can be processed by different Pub/Subs.
+Keep in mind that the results can be vastly different, depending on the setup and configuration (both much lower and higher).

 Here's the short version for message size of 16 bytes.
-Note that this is a rough estimate while we continue to develop better tooling.

 | Pub/Sub              | Publish (messages / s) | Subscribe (messages / s) |
 | -------------------- | ---------------------- | ------------------------ |